Register of Deeds

 The Gratiot County Register of Deeds are limiting the number of searchers allowed in our office at this time.
 Please call 989-875-5217 to set up an appointment.
 Thank you.

 Updated processing time for U.S. passports.
 Customers can apply at our office for routine and expedited services.
-As of September 23, 2021, routine service can take up to 16 weeks and expedited service (for an additional $60.00) can take up to 12 weeks.
+Per the US Dept of State processing times are now:

-For the latest passport information on Passport Services operations, please visit their website at travel.state.gov
+- For the latest passport information on Passport Services operations, please visit their website at www.travel.state.gov.

 What We Do

 The Register of Deeds is the official recording office for all land records in Gratiot County.
 The Register of Deeds is a constitutional office established by the Michigan State Legislature as the custodian of legal documents pertaining to real property.
 We record over 200 types of documents including:

 Lending institutions, abstract offices, surveyors, and the general public are among the many researching the recordings and filings housed at the Register of Deeds.
 In addition, the courts depend on the Register of Deeds Office to record documents and give notice to the public where property is concerned, including judgments of divorce, orders, liens and numerous others.
 Local government units, Equalization Department, and the Treasurer's Office all receive their first notice of sales from our office, which enables them to prepare valuations for the tax rolls each year.